 ACLS aims to reach the best possible outcome for individuals who are going through a life-threatening event.
 ACLS is a set of evidence-based responses that are easy enough to be memorized in stressful moments.
 These ACLS guidelines and protocols have been put together through the experience of experts in the field, patient case studies, clinical studies, and years of research.
-The curriculum published by the American Heart Association (AHA) is the gold standard in the United States and around the world.
+The curriculum published by the International Liaison Committee on Resuscitation (ILCOR) is the gold standard in the United States and around the world.

 The Basic Life Support (BLS) Provider Handbook offers a more thorough review of the BLS Survey.
 This handbook only partly touches on BLS, focusing instead on ACLS algorithms.
 Though this handbook explains the basics of BLS, ACLS providers must be knowledgeable in BLS and capable of performing BLS properly.

 Providing an intervention that best fits the needs of each patient is more important than the timeliness of the treatment.
 To utilize ACLS properly, quick and efficient assessments must be made of the patient’s status.
 This applies to the initial assessment of the distressed patient as well as to the subsequent reassessments throughout the application of ACLS treatment.